Amos Gitai: Theatrical performances

+Amos Gitai's films are preserved in several film libraries around the world, including the Cinémathèque Française, the Cinémathèque Suisse, and the Jerusalem Cinematheque.
+In addition, the filmmaker deposited the paper archives of several films at the Cinémathèque Française in 2014.

+In 2017, Stanford University (Stanford Libraries' Department of Special Collections) acquired the digital archives of eight films by Amos Gitai (the trilogy House, Later You Will Understand, Tsili, the border trilogy (Promised Land, Free Zone, Disengagement), comprising 19 hard drives with 10.5 terabytes of data.

+In 2018, Amos Gitai donated to the Bibliothèque nationale de France all the documentary material collected or produced since 1994 on Yitzhak Rabin: research, rushes, photographs, scripts, editing stages, comprising 30,000 documents and 150,000 files relating to seven films, documentaries and fiction: Let's Give Peace a Chance (1994), The Arena of Murder (1996), The Last Day of Yitzhak Rabin (2015).
+These documents, which are mainly digital, are the subject of a pioneering research and development program on new film archives, in collaboration with Stanford University.
+Echoing the exhibition designed by Amos Gitai and presented at the BnF on this occasion (May–November 2021), Gallimard is publishing a book, Amos Gitai/Yitzhak Rabin, which offers reflections and analyses on the Rabin archives deposited at the BnF, as well as two long poems composed by Gitai.

+“The decision to donate the collection to the Library was also dictated by the desire to preserve this highly symbolic collection in a country, France, where he experienced a warm welcome and support for creativity during his years of exile from Israel.”

 Teachings and conferences

 Amos Gitai often teaches and attends conferences around the world.
 In 2017, he was a guest professor at University of California, Berkeley, where he studied in his youth.
 His lectures focused on his documentary and fictional work.
 Through the screening of several films, the audience was able to dive into Israel's political and social issues.
 As a skilled architect, Gitai has a unique way of understanding and representing a human experience through time and space, and through the films House, City and Border, Gitai managed to present a complex narrative and image of Israel in the context of a larger global discourse.

-In 2018, after being elected as chair in Artistic Creation at the Collége de France in Paris, Gitai was invited to give a series of 12 lessons and lectures on his cinematic work through an ethical, political and artistic lens, called 'Crossing the Borders'.
+In 2018, after being elected as chair in Artistic Creation at the Collége de France in Paris, Gitai was invited to give a series of 9 lessons and lectures on his cinematic work through an ethical, political and artistic lens, called 'Crossing the Borders'.
 His lessons were: The documentary as metaphor; "I don't politicise my films, they have politicised me"; Depicting War; Space and Structure, Cinema and Architecture; Cinema and History; Is Cinema More Authoritarian Than Literature?; Collective Mythologies and Memories; Chronicle of an Assassination.

-In 2019, he was a guest professor at Columbia University in New York.
+Amos Gitai was also a visiting professor in 2018 at Columbia University; in 2021 at the University of Tel Aviv; and in 2021-2022 at the Van Leer Institute, Jerusalem, for a series of lectures entitled: Transition, Crossing, Border.